Commercial Sanitizer Applied in Complex Facilities

 Enhancing Air Quality

 HVAC units are costly.
 Operating the systems maybe even more expensive, depending on how complex a facility is.
 End-users have the most to gain from an enhanced unit that does more than simply heating or cooling the air.
 HVAC units can be used for infection control regularly.
-A simple add-on like O2Prime can certainly make a noticeable difference in the quality of the air.
+A simple add-on like Global Plasma Solutions can certainly make a noticeable difference in the quality of the air.
 There are indeed many advantages to including technology, such as bipolar ionization into existing units.

 Contact Midwest Parts Center to inquire about our commercial sanitizing capabilities for HVAC.